 Nope.
-It’s just another Record Myth.
+We think it’s just another Record Myth.

 Back in 2005 we compared the MFSL pressing of Help to a British Parlophone LP and were — mistakenly, as you may have already surmised — impressed by the MoFi.

 Mobile Fidelity did a GREAT JOB with Help!.
 Help! is a famously dull sounding record.
 I don’t know of a single original pressing that has the top end mastered properly.
 Mobile Fidelity restored the highs that are missing from most copies.